Ilyeschrif22/search-bar-responsive/README.md

-# 🚀 Cards Template – From Scratch
+# 🚀 Search Bar Template – From Scratch

 ## 📖 About
 This is a **Search Bar Template template** built completely from scratch using **HTML, CSS and JAVASCRIPT**.